 If you like sushi and can take the raw, this is one of those rolls you must try: the dynamite sushi roll.
 This dynamite sushi roll consisted of raw tuna, masago, cucumber, and avocado as filling and flavor with sriracha and mayo (spicy mayo).
 Though vary from one restaurant to another, taste, nonetheless is delicious.

-As stated, I used cucumber and avocado for veggies, but you can use any substitution, like pickle radish, cabbage, lettuce… The most important thing here is choosing fresh ingredient.
+As stated, I used cucumber and avocado for veggies, but you can use any substitution, like pickled radish, cabbage, lettuce… The most important thing here is choosing fresh ingredients.
 That’s mean fresh veggies and tuna.
-Look at your local Japanese or oriental market for sushi-grade fish that ready-cut in block.
+Look at your local Japanese or oriental market for sushi-grade fish that ready-cut in the block.
 It’s just less work to do and easier to portion.

 Recipe for Dynamite Sushi Roll

 Prep: Spicy tuna filling

 - Finely dice or chop sushi-grade tuna.

 - In a small mixing bowl, mix diced tuna with masago, Sriracha and Kewpie mayo.
 Set aside for 10 minutes while you’re preparing other ingredients(season sushi rice, slice veggies…)

 - (optional) To enhance the flavor, you can also add 1 Tbsp rice vinegar and chopped scallion to the mix.

 Rolling – using mold (For other ways of rolling sushi, visit this guide on how to make maki sushi roll using a variety of easy tools)

 - On a flat surface, place the mold cutting guide over its base to create an rectangular molding box.